mcascone/boomerang-plugin/README.md

 As time allows i plan to refactor the code to make it more readable and reuseable.

+### Source Code

+You can view and download the source code at <https://github.com/mcascone/boomerang-plugin.git>

 # The Controls

-The original manual has the best description of each control, so i am copying here verbatim.
+The original manual has the best description of each control, so I am copying here verbatim.
 The following text is 100% copied from the manual, and only formatted by me.

 ## How the Buttons Work